Extension Logo

 Maximum allowable depletion or deficit (MAD)

-Management allowable depletion specifies the maximum amount of soil water the irrigation manager chooses to allow the crop to extract from the active rooting zone between irrigations.
-Only a portion of the available water holding capacity is easily used by the crop before crop water stress develops.
-As illustrated in Figure 1, soil’s MAD is less than its total AWC.
+Maximum allowable depletion (also called "management allowed depletion" or MAD) specifies the maximum amount of soil water the irrigation manager allows the crop to extract from the active rooting zone between irrigations.
+Only a portion of the available water-holding capacity is easily used by the crop before crop water stress develops.
+A soil’s MAD is less than its total AWC.

 Historically, irrigations have been planned to prevent the soil water deficit from exceeding 50 percent of the total available water capacity in the rooting zone.
-But research states that the depletion limit can be varied to optimize the field's production depending on the crop, stage of growth, soil water capacity, and the irrigation system's pumping capacity.
+But research shows that the depletion limit can be adjusted to optimize the field's production depending on the crop, stage of growth, soil water capacity, and the irrigation system's pumping capacity.

 For example, if a 30 percent depletion limit is desired for a soil holding 3.50 inches of water, the depletion level in inches of soil water would be 1.05 inches: